sajalp-bansal/UiPathJSON/README.md

 # UiPathJSON
-# JSONData.JSON file is a temporary file holding data.
-You add your file here or pass the needed directory to the In_JSONFilePath arguement
+You add your file to the current project folder or pass the needed directory in the In_JSONFilePath arguement.
+The file must be a .JSON file.